THE COMPETITORS

 Lost his own farm's championship via tiebreaker.
 Still happening inside his head.

 Graham is 5'10", approximately 150 lbs, claims an ocular disability that appears only to activate in events where he is expected to perform, and carries a pocket full of change at all times for reasons that have never been satisfactorily explained.
 Father to Leo, whose fashion sense surpasses that of every adult in this competition by a documented margin.
-In 2025, Graham won the Wiffle HR Derby and produced the certified upset of the entire event by winning Punt, Pass, Kick — his hidden football mechanics materializing from nowhere at the precise moment Kevin needed the lead.
+In 2025, Graham won the Wiffle HR Derby and finished as the runner-up in Punt, Pass & Kick — going second-to-last, posting strong numbers on the punt and pass, and watching Brett go last and edge him out with the longest kick of the day.
+Graham's response to this result has been methodical.
 He has since built a spreadsheet.
 A 14-page cornhole analysis document.
 And an optimal Yahtzee strategy framework.
 The spreadsheet is about you.

 The upset potential is real.
 It is also documented in a 14-page document.